Have you ever thought about why the same ads repeatedly appear as you’re flipping through the channels on TV?

 1. Beginning

 Initially, every consumer aims to learn about the product, its problems, and potential solutions.
-Hence, marketers should ensure that it’s easy to understand to write quality and engaging content.
+Hence, marketers should ensure it’s easy to understand to write quality and engaging content.

 2. Middle

 After buyers have provided feedback about the product, your marketing strategy should narrow down the possible solutions.
-As you get more ideas about the issues people raise, it becomes easier to formulate an answer for the most common queries.
+As you get more ideas about the issues people raise, it becomes easier to formulate an answer to the most common queries.

 3. End